0reldev/decipherer/README.md

 3. Replace the <code>@#?</code> characters with a space.
 4. Reverse the string.

-In the end, once the algorithm works, the three secret messages are display in the command lines:
+In the end, once that the algorithm works, the three secret messages are displayed in the command lines:
 ![screen capture](https://github.com/0reldev/decipherer/blob/master/screen-capture.png?raw=true)